fredsonchaves07/software-architecture-fundamentals/Livros e Artigos/artigos-livros.md

 - [ ] Mary Shaw.
 Architectural Requirements for Computing with Coalitions of Resources.
 1 st Working IFIP Conf. on Software Architecture, Feb 1999
 - [ ] Melvin E. Conway.
 “How Do Committees Invent?”
 Datamation 14, no. 4 (1968): 28–31.
 - [ ] International Council on Systems Engineering, “Feature-Based Systems and Software Product Line Engineering: A Primer,” Technical ProductINCOSE-TP-2019-002-03-0404, https://connect.incose.org/Pages/Product-Details.aspx?ProductCode=PLE_Primer_2019
+- [ ] A Decade of Conway's Law: A Literature Review from 2003-2012, https://ieeexplore.ieee.org/document/6664726